microsoft/cordova-plugin-code-push/README.md

 var app = {
     onDeviceReady: function () {
-        // Calling this function is requirede during the first application run after an update.
+        // Calling this function is required during the first application run after an update.
         // If not called, the application will be reverted to the previous version. window.codePush.notifyApplicationReady();
         // ...